 Prepayments to suppliers and other business related expenses mainly consist of business related staff advances, in-house produced content costs and the Group's prepaid content licenses fee to third-party content suppliers for the rights to access and present on the Group's website the content produced by these suppliers during a certain period.
 These content licenses generally have a license period of one to three years, and are amortized over the license period on a straight-line basis.
-The portion of the prepaid content license costs that relates to the license period for more than 12 months from the balance sheet date is classified as other non-current assets.
+The portion of the prepaid content license period for more than 12 months from the balance sheet date is classified as other non-current assets.